-- (b) Subject to Article 17.04(c), (d), and (e) the notice period shall begin on the date on which written notice was received by the Employee or the date the written notice was delivered by registered mail to the Employee's current address on file with HR, whichever date is earlier. - (c) If an Employee is on a leave in accordance with the Employment Standards Act, 2000, Salary Continuance, LTD or WSIB leave, their notice period will begin the date following
+- (b) Subject to Article 17.04(c), (d), and (e) the notice period shall begin on the date on which written notice was received by the Employee or the date the written notice was delivered by registered mail to the Employee's current address on file with HR, whichever date is earlier. - (c) If an Employee is on a leave in accordance with the Employment Standards Act, 2000, Salary Continuance, LTD or WSIB leave, their notice period will begin the date following the expiry of the leave.
+For the purpose of this Article 17.04(c), a Career Growth Opportunity shall be recognized as an approved leave of absence. - (d) If an Employee is on a Union leave, pursuant to Article 16.09 or a Union Executive Leave specified in 5.04(f): - i.
+For 36 months or less, the Employee will resume their former position with full corresponding salary and benefits.
+If their former position becomes redundant during the term of the leave, the Employee will be placed in an alternate position with no change to their rate of pay. - ii.
+For a leave greater than 36 months, where their former position is still available, the Employee will return to that position with full corresponding salary and benefits.
+If that position is no longer available or becomes redundant during the term of the leave, the Employee will be placed in an alternate position with no change to their rate of pay.

-- the expiry of the leave.
-For the purpose of this Article 17.04(c), a Career Growth Opportunity shall be recognized as an approved leave of absence. - (d) If an Employee is on a Union leave, pursuant to Article 16.08, and their position is declared redundant during the leave, the Employee will be placed in an alternate position upon the end of the leave with no change to their rate of pay. - (e) While an Employee is expected to continue to work as assigned during the notice period, the Employer, at its sole discretion, may excuse the Employee from some or all of their work obligations during the notice period. - (f) An Employee who resigns or retires prior to the end of the notice period will forfeit any remaining entitlements pursuant to this Article 17, including any entitlement to severance pay pursuant to Article 17.06. - (g) During the notice period, an Employee will be afforded reasonable time off to seek alternative employment, including time to prepare for, and attend at, meetings with hiring supervisors, subject to the advance approval of the Employee's immediate Supervisor.
+- (e) While an Employee is expected to continue to work as assigned during the notice period, the Employer, at its sole discretion, may excuse the Employee from some or all of their work obligations during the notice period. - (f) An Employee who resigns or retires prior to the end of the notice period will forfeit any remaining entitlements pursuant to this Article 17, including any entitlement to severance pay pursuant to Article 17.06. - (g) During the notice period, an Employee will be afforded reasonable time off to seek alternative employment, including time to prepare for, and attend at, meetings with hiring supervisors, subject to the advance approval of the Employee's immediate Supervisor.
 Such approval will not be unreasonably withheld. - (h) An Employee subject to layoff pursuant to Article 17.02(b)ii (change of hours) may choose to accept the change in hours, to begin at the end of their notice period, at any point during their notice period, provided the position has not been offered to someone else. - (i) The Parties recognize that an Employee on layoff may accept one or more temporary appointments at the University external to the Bargaining Unit.
 In such a case, Articles 17.05 and 17.06 will continue to apply as if they had not accepted the temporary appointment(s).
 If the Employee chooses to receive severance pay, it is understood that their Bargaining Unit employment and any rights they may have had pursuant to the Collective Agreement will end.